 In the past few decades, the travel industry has exploded.
 Times were excellent, and the travel industry has grown around the world to employ nearly 10% of the global workforce.
 Along with its massive economic impact, it has become a source of joy for millions more.
 That has now come to a halt.

-The future of the industry remains to be seen, but we’re optimistic about a brighter future.
-A future of sustainable travel that relies on outdoor destinations, eco-friendly operators, and dispersal of travelers to new destinations.
+The industry’s future remains to be seen, but we’re optimistic about a brighter future.
+A future of sustainable travel relies on outdoor destinations, eco-friendly operators, and dispersal of travelers to new destinations.